area9innovation/fast/mini/readme.md

 	__neg  is used for prefix negation of int/double

 	__emptyarray is used for the empty array
-	[ is used for array constructs, where the arguments are separated by the "," operator __index is used for array indexing
+	, is used for array constructs, with semantics like arrayPush __index is used for array indexing

 	__ref constructs a reference